zthurman/yalow/README.md

 # yalow

-## Yet Another Logging Wrapper
+## Yet Another LOgging Wrapper

 #### Overview
-This library provides a generic wrapper for the Python logging package.
-The log generated is intended for use in situations where you need a single project log that all packages in your project write to.
+This package provides a generic wrapper for Python's logging module.
+The log generated by yalow is intended for use in situations where you need a single project log that all packages in your project write to.

 #### How Does Do
 Get the root path of your project in whatever way you would like then provide it to Yalow